-Todmorden Town Deal Board is delighted to announce that the town will receive the full £17.5M to deliver the Town Investment Plan put forward to The Department for Levelling Up, Housing & Communities (DLUHC) for Todmorden.
+Todmorden Town Deal Board is delighted to announce that the town has been allocated £17.5M to deliver the Town Investment Plan put forward to The Department for Levelling Up, Housing & Communities (DLUHC) for Todmorden.

 The news comes after months of hard work to revise the plan to meet the funding available and to satisfy the need for a coherent, strategic project portfolio that can realise the Board’s vision for the town as:

 “a thriving, resilient market town which capitalises on its unique landscape, its environment, and its renowned community activism and enterprising spirit.
 Todmorden will have a strong visitor economy and be a beacon for social and environmental enterprise, creative industries and healthy living.’”